SRI LANKA STARTUP ECOSYSTEM

 These mentors will have various functional specialties along with being proven industry leaders with a previous mentoring background.
-The functional specialities will include one or some of the following aspects: Technology, Sales & Marketing, Productization, Human Resources, Legal, Finance.
+The functional specialties will include one or some of the following aspects: Technology, Sales & Marketing, Productization, Human Resources, Legal, Finance.

 3. PROCESS DRIVEN MENTORS

 The mentors selected for process-related support have extensive process experience and are proven industry leaders with strong process backgrounds.
 The process specialities they will mentor on include Agile, SAFe, Lean and other expert areas